 - VPs of Product at other companies

-I reached out to dozens of folks on my growing list of contacts to set up meetings.
+I contacted dozens of folks on my growing list to set up meetings.
 I began with the ‘friendlies,” then slowly advanced to connections I didn’t know.
-When I met, I’d learn more about their career, their company, their industry and where they thought I might find potential roles.
-At the end of each conversation, I’d reiterate the focus of my search then ask for the names of 2–3 folks they thought I should meet to expand my network further.
+When I met, I’d learn more about their career, their company, their industry, and where they thought I might find potential roles.
+At the end of each conversation, I’d reiterate the focus of my search and then ask for the names of 2–3 folks they thought I should meet to expand my network further.

 I became efficient at email correspondence and scheduling.
-Unlike the inefficient process of applying for jobs, I maintained focus and pace that felt mostly within my control.
+Unlike the inefficient job application process, I maintained focus and pace that felt mostly within my control.
 I began to enjoy meeting and learning from new people in my network, and each conversation provided insight into potential future roles.

 Over time, I discovered more and more job opportunities before they became public.
-And through these many conversations, I developed insight into companies and roles and could communicate my passion for them.
-From time to time I applied for jobs, but I️ maintained low expectations and always made an effort to connect with the hiring manager through my growing network.
+Through these many conversations, I developed insight into companies and roles and could communicate my passion for them.
+From time to time, I applied for jobs, but I️ maintained low expectations and always tried to connect with the hiring manager through my growing network.

 3.)
 Be Realistic About Timing

 In some of my past job searches, I was impatient and became easily frustrated.
 The result was settling for roles that weren’t a great fit.
 This time, I remained patient and outlined what I thought was a realistic timeframe for a VP-level role: 4–8 months to find a job that excited me.
 Based on past searches, I knew it would take time to figure out what I wanted and for the right role to open up to me.